Folio 12: Abet Innovation

 "When a distinguished but elderly scientist states that something is possible, he is almost certainly right.
 When he states that something is impossible, he is probably wrong."

-"...the innovators who develops an invention into a commercial product or process and tries it in the marketplace contributes as much or more to technological innovation and economic growth that the originator of the idea."
+"...the innovator who develops an invention into a commercial product or process and tries it in the marketplace contributes as much or more to technological innovation and economic growth that the originator of the idea."

 "Given the underground resistance to change...the new idea either finds a champion or dies."